 - 69% said they could respond more quickly to changes in their clients’ environments after implementing B2Bi Managed Services

-Yet, there is still plenty of room for improvement: only 30% of the organizations surveyed are using B2Bi managed services- a good start, but far from a majority.
+Yet, there is still plenty of room for improvement.
+For example, only 30% of the organizations surveyed are using B2Bi managed services- a good start, but far from a majority.

 The future collision of supply chain-management and data-ubiquity is already well under way; it’s an upward spiral seized by the most successful retail chains and their suppliers; a collaborative success story facilitated by 3rd party B2Bi firms.